arcan1s/ahriman/docs/configuration.rst

 Remote pull trigger
 ^^^^^^^^^^^^^^^^^^^

-* ``pull_url`` - url of the remote repository from which PKGBUILDs can be pulled before build process, string, required.
+* ``pull_url`` - URL of the remote repository from which PKGBUILDs can be pulled before build process, string, required.
 * ``pull_branch`` - branch of the remote repository from which PKGBUILDs can be pulled before build process, string, optional, default is ``master``.

 ``remote-push`` group